AndrewEllis93/Print-Tuning-Guide/README.md

     - **Prime Nozzle**: Unchecked
     - **Dwell Time**: 0

-Note that the "Extrusion Multiplier" setting is is decimal, NOT percent.
+Note that the "Extrusion Multiplier" setting is a decimal, NOT a percent.

 **5)** Generate and download the g-code file.